orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A public agency uses an automated eligibility system.

-At the moment of decision, the system creates a decision envelope committing to:
+At the moment of decision, the system creates an input provenance envelope committing to:

+- submission channel;
+- input source;
+- capture timestamp;
+- user confirmation receipt;
+- transformation rules;
+- custody path from input capture to decision system.

+The system then creates a decision envelope committing to:

 - applicant record hash;
 - rule version;